-While you are able to claim damages for all your losses however, Texas’ state Texas has set limitations on the amount you are able to collect.
+While you can claim damages for all your losses, however, Texas’ state Texas has set limitations on the amount you can collect.
 These rules are only applicable to claims for medical malpractice.

 There are two kinds of damage in civil litigation that are non-economic and economic.
 Economic damages refer to your expenditures that are not covered by your pocket including medical expenses as well as lost earnings.
 Non-economic damages include your emotional and physical suffering including mental stress and post-traumatic stress disorder and chronic suffering.

-The court could also award punitive damages when the person at fault was guilty of gross negligently.
+The court could also award punitive damages when the person at fault was guilty of gross negligence.
 Texas is a state that limits how much punitive damage you could be awarded using a precise formula that is two multiplied by the value of any economic losses you are awarded in addition to any non-economic damage.
-For instance that you are awarded the sum of $10,000 in economic damages, as well as $5,000 of non-economic damage, the punitive amount you receive can be as high as $25,000.
+For instance, if you are awarded the sum of $10,000 in economic damages, as well as $5,000 of non-economic damage, the punitive amount you receive can be as high as $25,000.